cottyard/todomvc-timecount/README.md

 Forked from https://github.com/tastejs/todomvc/tree/gh-pages/examples/elm

-Added a time-count feature and a server to view client status.
+Added a time-count feature and a server to view client states.

+You can use it to track your work status as well as your colleagues'.

 HOW TO DEPLOY
 ===